Agricultural Sciences (Ph.D.)

 https://colsa.unh.edu/agriculture-nutrition-food-systems/program/phd/agricultural-sciences

-The Doctor of Philosophy (Ph.D.) in Agricultural Sciences graduate program offered by the Department of Agriculture, Nutrition, and Food Systems (ANFS) offers a flexible course of study that provides education and research experience plant and animal agriculture, aquaculture, food systems, and related fields.
-As a graduate student in ANFS, you will be engaged in an interdisciplinary department focusing on the farm to fork wellness continuum and a holistic approach to solving problems.
-You will also develop independent and team research experience.
+The Doctor of Philosophy (Ph.D.) in Agricultural Sciences graduate program offers a flexible course of study that provides education and research experience plant and animal agriculture, food systems, and related fields.
+Graduate students are engaged in an interdisciplinary department focusing on the farm to fork wellness continuum and an integrated approach to solving problems.
+Students will also develop independent and team research experience.

-As an Agricultural Sciences student, you will have the opportunity to optimize your graduate course work to suit your interests and career goals.
-Our faculty offer education and research opportunities in the diverse components of food systems and plant and animal agricultural systems including breeding and genetics, physiology, environmental interactions, organismal health, agroecology, and pathology.
-Student are exposed to diverse production systems, including field based, hydroponics, and aquaculture, as well as post-harvest practices.
-Beyond the classroom and the lab, you will hone communication skills that essential for professional scientists through teaching, extension, and outreach opportunities with stakeholders and constituents.
+Our faculty offer education and research opportunities in the diverse components of food systems, and plant and animal agricultural systems including breeding and genetics, physiology, environmental interactions, protected agriculture, organismal health, agroecology, and pathology.
+Beyond the classroom and the lab, students will hone communication skills that are essential for professional scientists through teaching, extension, and outreach opportunities with stakeholders and constituents.

 The Ph.D. program is thesis-based, with the expectation of generating and publishing substantial new knowledge in the field of interest.